 Agile marketers, just like agile software developers, need to decide how much work to accept into each individual sprint backlog.
 Once a sprint backlog is documented and published, it sets up an expectation that the work outlined in the sprint backlog will be done at the end of the sprint.

 If the estimates of effort involved are wildly inaccurate, the team will not get all the work done, or have to work unsustainable long hours to get it done.
 Neither situation is desirable.
 Not getting the work done damages the credibility of the team; working unsustainable long hours leads to burnout.
 Accurate estimating is just as important to agile marketers as it is to agile developers.

 To get started, you first need to decide on your sequence for estimating user stories.
 I use a modified version of the Fibonacci series (1/2, 1, 3, 5, 10, 20).
 These roughly correspond to person-days (1/2 a day to 4 weeks).
 As soon as possible, I try to get the team to create reference user stories.
 For example, creating a draft of a press release may be a typical 1/2 story point task.
 Writing a white paper may be a 5 story point task.
 And so forth.

 Create a deck for each member of the team.
 During your sprint planning session, as you’re deciding to accept stories into the Sprint backlog, estimate each task in the story using the planning poker procedure outlined above.
 Make sure that you take the time to discuss the estimates and the outliers.
 This discussion leads to more accurate estimates.

 If everyone is physically in the same room, I recommend using index cards, as referenced above.
 If, however, you are a distributed team, you may want to use an online tool.
 Mountain Goat Software has made a free tool for planning poker available at http://planningpoker.com/.
+Luis Goncalves also has a great article on planning poker over at his blog.
 Let me know if you decide to use planning poker for agile marketing, and how it works out.